Adebayo, Dragic leave with injuries as Heat routed in Game 1 | WTOP

 Just before halftime, Butler turned his left ankle on a drive to the basket.
 He was able to stay on the floor after a timeout for the final seconds, but the injury still appeared to be bothering him in the second half.
 The star swingman appeared to be hobbling when he landed after scoring while being fouled 13 seconds into the third quarter.

+The Heat said X-rays taken at the arena were negative.
+Coach Eric Spoelstra said he wasn’t sure if Adebayo had a lingering injury from the previous series.

+“I don’t have that answer right now,” Spoelstra said.
+“We’ll reevaluate him tomorrow and see where we are.”

-He overcame that to finish with 32 points and 14 rebounds in the Heat’s victory in Game 6 to end that series, but he couldn’t keep going Wednesday.
+Adebayo overcame the injury to finish with 32 points and 14 rebounds in the Heat’s victory in Game 6 to eliminate Boston, but he couldn’t keep going Wednesday.
 He appeared to bang the arm again on a rebound attempt shortly after Howard fouled him and soon left the floor for treatment.

 In case things weren’t bad enough by then, Butler appeared to be hobbling again after going back into the game in the fourth quarter.